velorek1/keyc/README.md

 ## Compilation
 Compile the program with GCC:

-- gcc keyc.c -o keybc -levdev
+- gcc keyc.c -o keyc -levdev

 ## Example usage.
 Keys are store in .capt.dat hidden file in the same folder
 sudo ./keyc&